Jan. 14, 2021

-- The U.S. is still restricting anyone who has been to a suspended region during the 14-day period preceding their entry or attempted entry into the United States.
+- U.S. Presidential Proclamations are still restricting anyone who has been to a suspended region during the 14-day period preceding their entry or attempted entry into the United States.
+This is in effect until at least Jan 26, 2021.
+We are guessing this will be extended, but until the Biden Administration issues a new proclamation, Jan 26 is the expiration date.

-- The U.S. remains excluded from the EC’s Safe List.
+- The U.S. remains excluded from the EC’s Safe List (updated Dec 17).
 However, many European countries are still accepting U.S. flights and/or passengers under substantiated business conditions.

 - Advise passengers and crew to continue maintaining a 14-day travel history log of the countries, states, and cities they visit.
 This is critical for both travel into the U.S., within it, and abroad.